 A comprehensive warranty is a simple way to mitigate your potential risk.
 What kind of backup will you have on parts and labor?
-For an OEM, the guarantees on components can be either non-transferable or limited to a certain period of time.
-If a company does all of its own fabrication and assembly for in-house use, there's no warranty on that work.
+For an OEM, the guarantees on components can be either non-transferable or limited to a certain period of time, typically 90 days to a year, or a certain number of hours of use.
+If a company does all its own fabrication and assembly for in-house use, there's no warranty at all on that work.
 Using an outside assembler and fabricator can remove those burdens, provided that the final assemblies are backed by a strong warranty.

-Essentially, you are transferring the risk associated with the quality and durability of components and assembly to your solution partner, if they are offering an extensive warranty covering your solution.
-What better way to protect your profitability, and potential solvency, than selecting a supplier that offers this broad coverage.
+Essentially, you are transferring the risk associated with the quality and durability of the components and assembly work to your solution partner, if they are offering an extensive warranty covering your solution.
+What better way to protect your profitability, and potentially solvency, than selecting a supplier that offers this broad coverage.